 Does it make sense to have a conversation about protecting your company’s supply chain?

-It’s been over a year since we posted comparing sensor-based perimeter security to video-based outdoor intrusion detection systems.
+It’s been nearly three years since we posted comparing sensor-based perimeter security to video-based outdoor intrusion detection systems.
 Has anything changed?

 The security market is video-centric.
 We get it – CCTV is a good tool, and it keeps getting better.
 Every year hundreds of firms plow millions of dollars into CCTV R & D, and millions more are invested in mobile platforms such as drones and artificial intelligence and its integration with security systems.
 Video is arguably the most visceral security tool available, exceeding even “eyes on” assessment since systems are capable of collecting and displaying information we cannot see (think thermal and IR imaging of the invisible).